Skip navigation links

 m_bWaiting(false) {

-// And connect to our timer
+// Connect to our timer

 CSlot<CTimerWentOffEvent>::Connect(&m_oTimer);